vjoel/tupelo/README.md

   reads all 2-tuples.

-  Take a tuple
+  Take a tuple matching a template:

-        t <tuple>
+        t <template>
-        take <tuple>
+        take <template>

-  Take a tuple and optimistically use the local value before the transaction is
+  Take a tuple matching a template and optimistically use the local value before the transaction is complete:
-complete:

-        x_final = take <tuple> do |x_optimistic|
+        x_final = take <template> do |x_optimistic|
           ...
         end

-  It's possible that the block will be called with a value different from the eventual return value.
-It's also possible for the block to be called more than once.
+  There is no guarantee that `x_final == x_optimistic`.
+The block may execute more than once.

+  Take a tuple matching a template, but only if a local match exist (otherwise return nil):

+        take_nowait <template>

+        x_final = take_nowait <template> do |x_optimistic|
+          ...
+        end

+  Note that a local match is still not a guarantee of returning that tuple immediately -- another process may take it first, blocking this process.

   Perform a general transaction: